JamieBort/Learning-Directory/Meta/README.md

 ## Purpose

+This directory houses info regarding this repo.
+Specifically, information **about** the files and directories that this repo contains.

-To house info regarding files and directories of the **LearningDirectory** repo, **not** Git repos in general.
+And **not** about Git repos in general.

-To find info on files and directories in Git in general, see https://github.com/JamieBort/LearningDirectory/tree/master/Git
+To find info regarding files and directories about Git in general, see https://github.com/JamieBort/LearningDirectory/tree/master/Git

 ## Directories and Files